Pay or die? Onco-tourism and corruption in Romania and Hungary

 While the private sector is growing, and the Romanian public funds are diverted towards private firms, there is a third source of financing: the European funds.
 The Romanian Ministry of Health announced last August that €193 million will be spent for the development of the Romanian cancer imaging systems, and €47 million will be available for cervical cancer screening.
 There are also smaller cross-border projects financed by European funds (€1.7 million for mammography screening at the Romanian-Hungarian border zone in 2013, €1.7 million for the Debrecen (HU) – Oradea/Nagyvárad (Ro) cancer treatment collaboration in 2011).

 We tried to interview the Hungarian representative of cross-border cooperation, dr. Csaba Papp (Debrecen, city council) – but he, like the majority of Hungarian heads of institutions, did not answer to our questions.
 In turn, we got answers from dr. Carp Gheorghe, the manager of Oradea county hospital.
-The expert claims that the European investments do not fulfil the real need, neither in the region, nor in Romania.
+The expert claims that the European investments do not fulfill the real need – neither in the region, nor in Romania.

 It is also questionable whether the investments financed from European funds are really finalized, he said.
 The new infrastructure is not used efficiently because of the lack of professional staff.
 For example, there are not enough physicians, so the radiotherapy machines cannot be utilized properly and efficiently.
 This is why the patients migrate towards the private sector or towards the Hungarian public centers, where the proper staff is available.